1 in 10 of your team members thought about quitting today, due to burnout.

 Make It Scalable

-But you don't want your Facilitators to have to give up their day-job to help others, so it's important to make this scalable.
+But you don't want your Practitioners to have to give up their day-job to help others, so it's important to make this scalable.

-You can let Clare's inspirational eLearning programmes do the 'heavy lifting', so that your Facilitators and Master Coaches are there to help with the breakthroughs, rather than teaching the basics.
+You can let Clare's inspirational eLearning programmes do the 'heavy lifting', so that your Practitioners and Master Coaches are there to help with the breakthroughs, rather than teaching the basics.

-This is easy and affordable, with bulk licences for Clare's Burnout Prevention Toolkit™ and her Imposter Syndrome Bootcamp programmes, both of which Natural Resilience Method® Facilitators are qualified to support.
+This is easy and affordable, with bulk licences for Clare's Burnout Prevention Toolkit™ and her Imposter Syndrome Bootcamp programmes, both of which Natural Resilience Method® Practitioners are qualified to support.

 And for the cultural and environmental factors, Clare can support you with making decisions and choosing your priorities, using strategies from her HOPE Matrix® work.